SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we empirically evaluate the performance of \algoname{} on standard image classification tasks, in a simulated distributed cross-silo system, and in several adversarial scenarios.
 In Section~\ref{sec_exp_setup}, we discuss the experimental setup including the datasets and models used.
-In Section~\ref{sec_exp_results}, we showcase the empirical performance of \algoname{} in terms of learning accuracy.
-Finally, we present the computational cost of \aggregator{} (and \aggregatortwo{}) in Section~\ref{sec_exp_he_perf}.
+In Section~\ref{sec_exp_results}, we showcase the empirical performance of \algoname{} in terms of learning accuracy, showing that \algoname{} induces a negligible accuracy loss compared to its non-private counterpart.
+In Section~\ref{sec_exp_he_perf}, we present the computational cost of \aggregator{} (and \aggregatortwo{}), and discuss how node subsampling can be leveraged to significantly decrease the cost of our solution in practice.
+Finally, we discuss in Section~\ref{subsec:accelerating.homomorphic.sorting} the gain in performance that \aggregator{} yields compared to the state-of-the-art algorithm for homomorphic sorting.